 - That this employer was liable for what happened to you.

-- That the accident happened in the last few years, or that you became aware of the effects of this accident in this time.
+- That the accident at work happened in the last few years, or that you became aware of the effects of this accident in this time.

 Learn more about claiming compensation for an accident at work in this guide.